Beslan school siege: Storming by Russian forces

 Part of the sports hall wall was demolished by the explosions, allowing some hostages to escape.
-Local militia opened fire, and the military returned fire.
+The militants opened fire, and the military returned fire.
 A number of people were killed in the crossfire.
 Russian officials say that militants shot hostages as they ran and that the military fired back.
-The government asserts that once the shooting started, troops had no choice but to storm the building.
-However, some accounts by the town's residents have contradicted that official version of events.
+The government asserted that once the shooting started, troops had no choice but to storm the building.
+However, some accounts by the town's residents have contradicted this official version of events.

 Police lieutenant colonel Elbrus Nogayev, whose wife and daughter died in the school, said, "I heard a command saying, 'Stop shooting!
 Stop shooting!' while other troops' radios said, 'Attack!'"
-As the fighting began, oil-company president and negotiator Mikhail Gutseriyev (an ethnic Ingush) phoned the hostage-takers and heard "You tricked us!" in response.
+As the fighting began, oil-company president and negotiator Mikhail Gutseriyev, an ethnic Ingush, phoned the hostage-takers and heard "You tricked us!" in response.
 Five hours later, Gutseriyev and his interlocutor reportedly had their last conversation, during which the man said, "The blame is yours and the Kremlin's."

 According to Torshin, the order to start the operation was given by the head of the North Ossetian FSB, Valery Andreyev.
 However, statements by both Andreyev and Dzasokhov indicated that it was FSB deputy directors Vladimir Pronichev and Vladimir Anisimov who were actually in charge of the Beslan operation.
 General Andreyev also told North Ossetia's Supreme Court that the decision to use heavy weapons during the assault was made by the head of the FSB's Special Operations Center, Colonel General Aleksandr Tikhonov.

 A chaotic battle broke out as the special forces fought to enter the school.
 The forces included the assault groups of the FSB and the associated troops of the Russian Army and the Russian Interior Ministry, supported by a number of T-72 tanks from Russia's 58th Army (commandeered by Tikhonov from the military on 2 September), BTR-80 wheeled armoured personnel carriers and armed helicopters, including at least one Mi-24 attack helicopter.
-Many local civilians also joined in the chaotic battle, having brought along their own weapons, and at least one of the armed volunteers is known to have been killed.
+Many local civilians also joined the battle, having brought their own weapons, and at least one of the armed volunteers is known to have been killed.
 Alleged crime figure Aslan Gagiyev claimed to be among them.
 At the same time, regular conscripted soldiers reportedly fled the scene as the fighting began.
 Civilian witnesses claimed that the local police also panicked, sometimes firing in the wrong direction.